NathanKlineInstitute/NATVIEW_EEGFMRI/README.md

 Included here on this Github repository are various MATLAB scripts, Bash scripts and files related to preprocessing simultaneously collected data.
 Below you will find a description of the various modalities and their associated code.

 ***NOTE: This code is for preprocessing the NATVIEW_EEGFMRI data set with files organized in the [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/) format.
-These preprocessing steps can be applied to any simultaneously collected EEG data, but requires code modification.***
+These preprocessing steps can be applied to any simultaneously collected EEG data, but code modification required if file is not in BIDS format.***

 ## EEG
 Contains MATLAB script for preprocessing EEG data collected in the NATVIEW_EEGFMRI data release.
 This script requires [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) and the [FMRIB Plug-In for EEGLAB](https://fsl.fmrib.ox.ac.uk/eeglab/fmribplugin/).